lgonzalezrouco/pti/blockchain/README.md

 2) In our exercise, "everybody" can write a new transaction.
 Think about mechanisms to protect the execution of the transaction method (to answer in the report).

 3) Does our excercise store a state in the blockchain, e.g the amounts A and B have after having done a transaction?
-If not, how would you add it to the code (to answer in the report what you did).
+If not, how would you add it to the code (to answer in the report).

 ### 2.5 Documenting